jeffreysorgen/golf-club-sensors/activity.md

 - subroutines and stuff (edit this)

 #
+## Creating the new code
-### Importing new functionality into our code
+##### Importing new functionality into our code

-We're now going to take what we've learned from our two examples and incorporate them into our feature code, now called _golf-swing-acc-ble_.
+We're now going to take what we've learned from our two examples and incorporate them into our feature code, now called **_golf-swing-acc-ble_**.

 ##### All the _golf-swing-acc-ble_ code is here:
 ```